 The following amounts represent the preliminary determination of the fair value of identifiable assets acquired and liabilities assumed from the Relume acquisition.
-During the three months ended March 31, 2014, the Company recorded a provision for unfavorable unconditional purchase commitments for inventory components of \$0.45 million and in accordance with the relevant standard, retroactively adjusted the goodwill.
+During the three months ended March 31, 2014, the Company recorded a provision for unfavorable unconditional purchase commitments for inventory components of \$0.45 million and in accordance with the relevant standard, retroactively adjusted goodwill.
 The final determination of the fair value of certain assets and liabilities including income taxes and contingencies will be completed within the one-year measurement period from the date of acquisition as required by the FASB ASC Topic 805, "Business Combinations."

 (in thousands)

 Cash \$ 61

 Accounts receivable 851

-Inventory 1 1,935
+Inventory 1,935

-Goodwill 8 8,624
+Goodwill 8,624

-Technology 2 2,020
+Technology 2,020

-Trademarks j 1,200
+Trademarks 1,200

 Customer relationships 680

 Other assets 838

-Assets acquired 16 5,209
+Assets acquired 1 6,209

-Accounts payable 2 2,574
+Accounts payable 2,574

-Accrued liabilities 1 1,891
+Accrued liabilities 1,891

 Other current liabilities 26

 Capital lease obligations 110

 Liabilities assumed 4,601

-Preliminary purchase price \$11 1,608
+Preliminary purchase price \$1 1,608

-All of the goodwill initially was included in the LED replacement lamps and fixtures reportable segment.
-Effective January 1, 2014, as a result of transferring the Relume's Media business to Lumificient, goodwill of \$1.4 million was allocated to the LED signage and lighting strips reportable segment.
+All of the goodwill initially was included in the Lighting Fixtures and Lamps reportable segment.
+Effective January 1, 2014, as a result of transferring the Relume's Media business to Lumificient, goodwill of \$1.4 million was allocated to the Lighting Signage and Media reportable segment.
 None of the goodwill is expected to be deductible for income tax purposes.